EMBA Cost, Tuition, Scholarships, and Financing Options

 International Students

-If you are an International student who is neither a dual U.S. citizen nor a U.S. permanent resident, we encourage you to investigate all sources of funding within your home country, including government and private scholarships and loans.
+If you are an international student who is neither a dual US citizen or US Permanent Resident, we encourage you to investigate all sources of funding within your home country, including government and private scholarships and loans.

-Prodigy Finance provides loans to talented international students at top business schools, funded by a community of alumni and other investors.
+Prodigy Finance: Prodigy Finance provides loans to talented international students at top business schools, funded by a community of alumni and other investors.
 Prodigy Finance will allow students to borrow the cost of tuition and living expenses up to 90% of the student budget for both years of the program with no cosigner or collateral required.
-You can find additional information on the Prodigy Finance website.
+For additional information on applying for a Prodigy Finance loan, please visit https://prodigyfinance.com/.

 Please Note (OFAC Sanctions): In accordance with regulatory guidelines, students who are on the Office of Foreign Assets Control (OFAC) Specially Designated Nationals (SDN) List are NOT eligible for this private education line of credit.
 In addition, students that reside in countries with OFAC comprehensive sanctions are NOT eligible for this private education line of credit during the time they reside in those respective countries.
 Please see http://www.treasury.gov/resource-center/sanctions/Pages/default.aspx for further information.